 The number one BEST thing about attending a writing conference is the opportunity to submit your manuscript afterward.
 Especially with people who are normally closed to submissions!
 (Like an editor at one of the big 5 publishing houses 😲)

 Sometimes these submissions come with a deadline, so you will need to be prepared to make adjustments to your critique or to have something ready before the time period closes.
 Or you can wait until the next conference comes around.
-Check out this article on writing a strong query letter before you submit!

 Bonus Tips for a Writer’s Conference:

 If you want to save some money, reach out to the organizer of the event or the regional head of the conference.
-They can connect with roommates to share hotel rooms with and find people to carpool with you.
+They can connect you with roommates to share hotel rooms with and find people to carpool with you.

 Also, look into the smaller conferences that are close to you.
 They might not have some of the big names that the national writing conferences get, however, you’ll get more one on one time with some of the professionals to make a better impression.

 I’m a member of SCBWI, which is where I suggest you start to find writing conferences for children’s writers near you.

 Have an open mind on what to expect at a writer’s conference and prepare to socialize.
 You can’t make new writing connections if you hide in your room nor will you get any benefit from the lessons if you think you know everything.

 It’s a long process to publish a children’s book, and you may experience rejections before you FINALLY get the yes.
 But you will get there if you’re persistent and prepared.